-FIFA dismisses Bafana Bafana's appeal: No Ghana replay
+Fifa dismisses Bafana Bafana's appeal: No Ghana replay

 This is a big blow to Safa who lodged a protest and put up a brave fight to have the match replayed.

-This means that Ghana will advance to the last stage of the 2022 FIFA World Cup qualifier.
+This means that Ghana will advance to the last stage of the 2022 Fifa World Cup qualifier.

 This is after Ghana defeated SA in the last match of the qualifiers via dubious officiating from Senegalese referee Maguatte Ndiaye.

-Reads the e-mail response from Fifa sent to Sunday World on Friday afternoon, “The protest lodged by South Africa has been declared inadmissible by the Disciplinary Committee as it did not meet the requirements foreseen under art.
+The statement that Fifa released on Friday reads, “The protest lodged by South Africa has been declared inadmissible by the Disciplinary Committee as it did not meet the requirements foreseen under art.
 46 of the FIFA Disciplinary Code and art.
 14 of the Regulations of the Preliminary Competition of the FIFA World Cup 2022.
 The decision is subject to appeal.”

-This new pronouncement by FIFA will upset millions of Bafana supporters who are of the opinion that Coach Hugo Broos’ young boys were cheated in their 1-0 defeat in the Cape Coast in Ghana.

-SAFA officials, led by CEO Tebogo Motlanthe and President Danny Jordaan lodged a protest and declared that there was match-manipulation in that final qualifier.

 For the latest sports news from Sunday World, click here.